Louisiana Counseling License Requirements

 How to Become a Counselor in Louisiana

 The requirements for professional counselors in Louisiana often include a graduate degree and testing requirements.
+Various counseling schools in Louisiana offer degrees designed to help students meet the state’s specific licensure requirements.
 Many licensure processes also require candidates to gain supervised work experience before they are eligible for full licensure.

 1. Decide which area of counseling to pursue.